santisbon/reference/src/rpi.md

 Go make yourself a cup of tea before [connecting](#access-your-pi) for the first time.

+### Verify

-Once enough time has passed, you can now check a few things to make sure everything went smoothly.
+Once cloud-init is done launching our instance, you can check a few things to make sure everything went smoothly.
 ```sh title="On your Pi"
 # Check if there were any cloud-init errors
 sudo cat /var/log/cloud-init.log | grep failures